phottovy/time_series_forecasting/README.md

 ## ARIMA Forecasting
 Stands for **Autoregressive Integrated Moving Average (ARIMA)**
+- AR - assumes current series values depend on its previous values with some lag.
+- I - number of nonseasonal difference to make the series stationary.
+- MA - moving average model.

-Optimized to adjust for lags.
-14 was the best number.
+Optimized to adjust for lags. **14(two weeks)** was the best number.

 ![adf_lags][14]
 ![arima][15]